MANOJPATRA1991/cafe-notes/README.md

 5. Move into the dist folder and run `simplehttpserver`.

-6. Also you need to run the server with `node index` from the server directory which can be found inside this repository.

 6. Go to *http://localhost:8000* (8000 is the default port for simplehttpserver) to see the app.